Sid-Sun/secure-notes-api/README.md

 ```

-Upon success, the Original ID is returned along with the note.
+Upon success, the Original ID is returned along with the note with `Status: 200`.

 Response on success:
 ```json